Cartilage Injury (Osteochondral Injury) in Singapore: Causes, Diagnosis and Treatment Options

 Understanding what causes cartilage injuries and identifying risk factors can help in treatment and prevention strategies.

-• Previous ankle fractures: Malunion or joint surface irregularities
+• Previous ankle fractures that involve the joint surface (intra-articular fractures)

-• Avascular necrosis: Disrupted blood supply to the bone
+• Avascular necrosis, where reduced blood supply may lead to localised bone and cartilage damage

 Risk Factors